 Clogged drains are not an uncommon thing in households, and in general are no reason to panic.
 This usually happens in a kitchen sink, bathroom sink, shower or tub drain, or laundry/utility room sink.
 In washrooms, for example, a buildup of hair and other runoff waste is the typical culprit of drain clogs.
 Bathroom sinks usually have a drain stopper that you can pull up – if you haven’t cleaned this in a while, chances are good that it will be full of hair and gunk.
 Time to give it a good cleaning and wiping.
 Put the stopper back in place and run the water.
 If you don’t see improvement in water buildup, you probably have a clog further down the line.
 Stores sell ‘drain snakes’ and the cost is minimal.
 If the clog isn’t too far down, the snake will do the trick, pulling out hair and other debris.
 If that doesn’t work, the clog is likely deeper – that’s when it’s time to call a professional plumber. *note: avoid using chemical ‘cleaners’ as they are abrasive and usually toxic*

 An ounce of prevention, as they say, is worth a pound of cure.
-Save yourself the trouble later by preventing debris from going down the drain.
+Save yourself the trouble later by doing your best to prevent debris from going down the drain.
 In kitchen sinks, you can use mesh covers over the drain.
-In bathrooms, avoid getting excessive hair or other things down the sink.
-Use the trash bin, recycling or compost bins.
+In bathrooms, regularly clean the drains by pulling out the excessive hair or other things stuck around the drain that you can see.
+Then toss into the trash bin.